FAQ: Your Student Account and Payment Options

 Every eligible undergraduate student’s charges are set automatically into the University’s standard four-payment plan each semester, which allows students and their families to make payments over 90 days in four payments.
 Students may follow the plan or pay in full at the initial deadline.
 Any unpaid amounts after the initial deadline will be charged interest.
 Use our online payment calculator to develop a financial plan.
-The spring semester 2021 payment plan due dates are January 11, February 10, March 10, and April 9.

 Is a payment plan other than 4 payments per semester a possibility?

 Unfortunately, due to Truth in Lending Act requirements, the University does not offer a payment plan greater than 90 days or more than four payments.